pyscript/pyscript/GOVERNANCE.md

 All `maintainers` are highly encouraged to participate and exercise their rights expressing their opinion in at least 2/3 of formal votes per calendar year.
 Members that have not met the 2/3 vote participation threshold for a year and have a low contribution rate in that year may be to step down from their `maintainer` status at the end of that year.
 Those individuals remain eligible to rejoin the `maintainers` group in the future as they become available to participate at the required level.
 The quorum for all formal votes will be 50% and a “blank” option will always be included, with the “blank” option counting towards the quorum but not included in totals for calculating results.

 **Recording.** Once a decision has been made during the consensus-seeking phase or by a formal vote, the initiative `sponsor` will record the decision in the related discussion, for posterity.

+### 3.2.2.
+Things to avoid

+**Rushing a decision**: While we want prioritize a lean and fast process, we also want to make sure that everyone express their opinions.

+**Calling for a vote too soon**: Expanding on the item above, `maintainers` should not call a vote to short-circuit an ongoing discussion that is still productive in terms of exploring ideas and feedback.
+Votes should be called only when discussion has explored the space, stakeholders have provided input and consensus hasn't been reached through the informal process

+**Give the right weight to decisions** `Maintainers` and those proposing decisions should explicitly distinguish between decisions that are two-way (easy to reverse later) and one-way (difficult or impossible to reverse later).
+For one-way doors, `maintainers` should carefully weigh alternatives and tradeoffs and take extra care to ensure broad participation and stakeholder input.
+For two-way doors, `maintainers` should feel free to move quickly, without compromising the principles and procedures described herein.

+**Lack of data** In the context of the above item and in the interest of making solid decisions, argumente should bring data and examples to back them up.
+"Gut feelings" will not be considered with the same relevance of arguments backed by data and examples.

+**Forgetting how we work** Given how passionate `maintainers` and users in general can be passionate about the project, discussion can get passionate.
+This should never be an excuse to operate with all our principles in mind and treat each other with respect, empathy and kindness.

+**Explicit is better than implicit** `Sponsors` and `maintainers` should proactively solicit input from relevant stakeholders and should not assume that silence is consent without attempting to reach out to those individuals.

+**Planning before acting** If you are interested in a decision being made, it is your responsibility to encourage voting member/stakeholder/community participation in the decision-making process.
+If you cannot get such participation, you may want to hold off on doing any significant work on the matter.

+**Adopt guidelines to help the process** Make sure you adopt the development governance guidelines to ensure the process you are promoting is visible and clear to other members.
+I.e: using the proper Github `labels` to mark special discussions (that require a decision or vote), linking documents to discussions, etc. The actual guidelines are defined in a separate Software Development Governance document.

 ## 4. No Confidentiality.